 When phosphate levels begin to inhibit this uptake of calcium carbonate the coral stops growing and can even die if it is unable to consume enough calcium carbonate from its surrounding environment.

 This was what was happening to me.
 My phosphate was at 0.1ppm which didn’t seem high, but it was enough to make my corals grow at a snail’s pace!
+Once I tested and found this I lowered my phosphate to 0.03ppm and my coral begin growing rapidly.

-Luckily for us, we can use algae’s love for phosphates to our advantage by growing and disposing of algae in a Refugium or Algae Turf Scrubber.
+Luckily for us, we can use algae’s love for phosphate to our advantage by growing and disposing of algae in a Refugium or Algae Turf Scrubber.
 Keep reading to find out more about these superb additions to an aquarium!

 Where Does Phosphate Come From In An Aquarium?